 Wednesday, December 16, 6:30–7:30 pm, Rotunda

 Join us for a unique and fascinating wine seminar featuring Reidel crystal and delicious wine.
 Our speaker will demonstrate how the shape of the glass influences our perception and enjoyment of the wine.
-Pirce includes comparative tasting of three different wines and three crystal glasses from Reidel's Veritas Collection to take home (a retail value of $104).
+Price includes comparative tasting of three different wines and three crystal glasses from Reidel's Veritas Collection to take home (a retail value of $104).
 Option to purchase more wine glass sets at special pricing. $65 per Member. $75 per nonmember.
-To purchase tickets, call 800.448.3883.
+Purchase tickets online or by calling 800.448.3883.
 Tickets to this event include admission to Yuletide Jazz & Wine in the Galleries Reception Atrium on that evening.